mhkeller/npm-things/docs/3-error-messages.md

 Again, we scroll up to read the error that JavaScript sent us and we ignore the npm cruft.
 Unfortunately, this error isn't very helpful since it just says `oh no!`.

-The first place to look is line 20 of our index.js file, as the message tells us up top.
+The first place to look is line 17 of our index.js file, as the message tells us up top.
 That isn't super helpful because that's merely the line that is telling us that it found an error, not the root cause.
+If your error is a jewelry thief fleeing from a height, line 17 is where the police officer caught him, we want to retrace his steps, though, to find the scene of the crime.

 To go deeper we start reading the stack trace, which is the list of files below the line `Error: oh no!`.

 The stack trace is a record of what functions were called, listed in verse chronological order.

-We already looked at line 20 so we can skip that.
-Next is our `stacktrace-lib` file and line 19, let's take a look at that.
+We already looked at line 17 so we can skip that.
+Next is our `stacktrace-sumNumbers` file and line 19, let's take a look at that.
 If you read this function, what do you see?

 ```js
 function addNumbers (x, y, cb) {